ofekyem/Facebook-Project/README.md

 It was also developed in a React environment and uses a Node.js server.

-The main software used to create this website were VS Code, Android Studio, and MongoDB.
+The main softwares used to create this website were VS Code, Android Studio, and MongoDB.

 ## How can I run it myself?